 I’ve been a people watcher for almost two decades.
-I gather information from watching the way that people move, from how hold themselves, and so on.
+I gather information from watching the way that people move, how they hold themselves, and so on.
 I’m not as good as that guy on Lie to Me, but I can read body language pretty well.

 People need to move more.

-And then it clicked.
-At that moment I could SEE the impact of modern day lifestyles – namely the effect of being groomed to sit in chairs.
+In that moment I could see the impact of modern day lifestyles – particularly the effect of sitting in chairs.
 I mean ALL chairs – desks, couches, cars, airplanes, trains, buses, bicycles – even toilets!
-And don’t get me started on the effects of sitting and watching TV.
-And it wasn’t just in their physical bodies – I could see the effect of being routinely cut off from the lower power centers of the body.
+I could also see the impact of sitting and watching TV.
+The effects extended beyond their physical bodies, and I could see the effect of being routinely cut off from the lower power centers of the body.